Credit points explained

 A standard full-time study load normally consists of 48 credit points in one academic year (24 credit points per semester - there are two standard semesters in each academic year).

-International students should check their visa conditions and contact the International Student Adviser, before changing their study load.
+International student visa holders are normally required to study full-time (normally 48 credit points per year).
+International students should check their visa conditions and contact their Student Advising Office before changing their study load.